 She moved to the USA in 2008 and worked as Executive Director of the Firehouse Art Center in Longmont, Colorado and on return to the UK as a Senior Account Manager at Fat Media in Lancaster.

 Joanna lives in Lancaster with her husband Paul, and children Edward, Flora and Tilda.
-Outside work, Joanna is Chair of Trustees of The Morecambe Bay Foodbank, The Lancaster Boys and Girls Club and is a school governor.
+Outside work, Joanna is Chair of Trustees of the Morecambe Bay Foodbank, a school governor and a Green Party councillor on Lancaster City Council.

 Pulling up weeds from wheat fields in Hampshire in the summer before harvest.